borntofrappe/game-development/04 Match Three/README.md

 3. _Chain_ illustrates how to have multiple operations in sequence

-4. _Swap_ starts to develop the game by swapping two tiles with one another
+4. _Swap_ starts to develop the game by swapping two tiles

 ## Resources